Bounding and Approximating Intersectional Fairness through Marginal Fairness

 \subsection{Data-sets and processing}

-We need to compute some reference value of $\UFI$ in order to compare it with our proposed quantities.
-We will assume that the empirical distribution given by the data-set is the distribution of interest.
-Still, to obtain a well defined unfairness, we need for $N_{a,y}$ to be strictly positive for any combination of $y$ and $a$.
+In order to compare how well $\UFIB$ and $\UFIind$ perform as estimators on data on datasets with a high number of protected attributes, we need to compute $\UFI$ which is as discussed above inherently difficult.
+We will always measure the unfairness with respects to the empirical distribution of the dataset.
+For this empirical distribution to yield a well defined fairness measure, we need that $N_{a,y}>0$ for all $a$ and $y$.

 This means that if we want to take into account a high number of sensitive attributes, we have to pick a very large dataset.

-We used \href{https://archive.ics.uci.edu/ml/datasets/US+Census+Data+(1990)}{US Census data from 1990} \cite{UCIarchive} which contains $n=2458285$ samples, and for which we identified many potential protected attributes.
+We used \href{https://archive.ics.uci.edu/ml/datasets/US+Census+Data+(1990)}{US Census data from 1990} \cite{UCIarchive} which contains $n\!=\!2,458,285$ samples, and for which we identified many potential protected attributes.
 We then train a Random Forest binary classifier on a poverty binary label, where we weight the labels differently so as to obtain about the same number of predictions for each outcome.
-Because we do not have $N_{a,y}>0$, we compute subsets of $A$ for which this is true.
-We obtain about $100$ different subsets with $d=8$ protected attributes, that we denote as $D_i$.
+However we still do not have $N_{a,y}>0$ on the whole dataset.
+To alleviate this issue, we will consider subsets of the protected attributes for which this is true, and we will measure fairness with respect to these subsets.
+We obtain about $100$ different subsets with $d=8$ protected attributes, that we denote as $D_i$ which is the original dataset where we only kept the $i$-th subset of protected attributes and the predictions $\hat{Y}$.
 Each of these subsets yield different values of $\UFI$ and $\smax$.
-We pick $12$ (for computational reasons) different $D_i$ with various values of $\UFI$.
+We pick $12$ (for computational reasons) different $D_i$ with various values of $\UFI$ and $\smax$.
 Some examples of the final protected attributes include sex, not speaking English at home, being overweight, being Hispanic, and others.
-We will always take $\delta=0.1$ when relevant.
-We also conduct experiments on synthetic data.
-We generate $(A,\hat{Y})$ probability distributions from a Dirichlet distribution, thus we can directly compute $\UFI$ without dealing with a very large dataset.
-We take $d=10$.
-This synthetic data is one of the worst case for the approximation of $\UFI$ with $\UFIind$, as the marginal distributions are a sum of $2^{d-1}$ \ac{iid} random variables that all converges to $1/2$ as $d$ grows.
-We therefore won't plot $\UFIind$ for the synthetic data (it is close to $0$).
-Nonetheless, this synthetic data remains useful in order to compare the error rates between $\UFIB$ and $\hat{s}^*$.
-We denote by $P_i$ a generated probability distribution.
-We generate $12$ of them.
+We will always take $\delta\!=\!0.1$ when relevant.